 Fishing Wires with Coat Hangers, Fish Tapes, and Fiberglass Rods

-Dear Mr. Electrician: I don’t want to spend a lot of money for special tools that I may only use once.
+Dear Mr. Electrician: How do I fish wires in the wall?
+I don’t want to spend a lot of money for special tools that I may only use once.
 Can I use a metal coat hanger for fishing wires through a wall?

 A metal Fish Tape is made of hardened steel with some flexibility built in.
 It is mostly rigid, but can be bent slightly to get around obstacles.
 It is excellent for fishing wires in walls and pulling wires through conduit.